Rock Splitters, Quarry

 • Importance of Being Exact or Accurate — 60% responded “Very important.”

-• In an Open Vehicle or Equipment — 43% responded “Every day.”
+• In an Open Vehicle or Operating Equipment — 43% responded “Every day.”

-• Responsible for Others' Health and Safety — 42% responded “High responsibility.”
+• Health and Safety of Other Workers — 42% responded “High responsibility.”

-• Spend Time Bending or Twisting the Body — 39% responded “About half the time.”
+• Spend Time Bending or Twisting Your Body — 39% responded “About half the time.”

-• Sounds, Noise Levels Are Distracting or Uncomfortable — 57% responded “Every day.”
+• Exposed to Sounds, Noise Levels that are Distracting or Uncomfortable — 57% responded “Every day.”

 • Freedom to Make Decisions — 38% responded “Limited freedom.”